 As per May 2021, you can get a Plex Pass for €4.99 (per month), €39.99 (per year), or €119.99 (Lifetime pass).

 Be on the lookout!
-Sometimes Plex offers amazing deals like this one below (May 2021).
+Sometimes Plex offers amazing deals like the one below (The Geek Pride Day! on May 2021).
 This Lifetime Plex Pass is only $95.99.

 C. Singing up to Plex.